Joe Burrow: NFL's 'Joe Brrr' is proving quite a diamond for the Cincinnati Bengals - KTVZ

 “They’re definitely real.
 I think I make too much money to have fake ones,” Burrow answered with a laugh.
 “So these are real.”

-Burrow oozes charisma, and his never-say-die attitude and confidence off the field has helped transform the Bengals from the worst team in the NFL to Super Bow challengers.
+Burrow oozes charisma, and his never-say-die attitude and confidence off the field has helped transform the Bengals from the worst team in the NFL to Super Bowl challengers.

 A long road